hanslindetorp/iMusicXML/tracks.md

 ## Tracks

-In each Section (see [Sections](Sections.md) to learn more about sections) there can be any number of Tracks playing back simultaneously in sync.
+In each [Section](Sections.md) there can be any number of Tracks playing back simultaneously in sync.

 i.e.
 ```javascript